jeseyfried/amaranth-in-xanthan/360-camera.md

 date: 2025-06-19
 ---

+<h2>The ONE X2 by Insta360</h2>
-The History Department Tech Lab owns a 360 video camera which can also be used for 360 photos.
+Amaranth owns a 360 video camera which can also be used for 360 photos.
 The model is the ONE X2 by Insta360.

 For full instructions and documentation visit the <a href="https://onlinemanual.insta360.com/onex2/en-us/camera/basic">support page</a> for the Insta360 ONE X2 camera.